viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-troubleshooting.md

 # Troubleshoot Microsoft Connected Cache for Enterprise and Education

 This article contains instructions on how to troubleshoot different issues you may encounter while using Connected Cache.
 These issues are categorized by the task in which they may be encountered.
-For example, this next section covers troubleshooting [Connected Cache Azure resource creation](mcc-ent-create-resource-and-cache.md).

 ## Steps to obtain an Azure subscription ID